Many investors or more DIY inclined home buyers like to buy rundown properties and restore them to their former glory.

 Borrowing from the banks

-Financing these properties can be more difficult because the banks are concerned that if you leave the renovations half finished or if you don’t renovate at all then they would have trouble selling the property in the event that you didn’t repay the loan.
+Financing these properties can be more difficult because banks are concerned if you leave the renovations half finished or if you don’t renovate at all.

 So how can you finance your renovation project?